-How is a blended course defined?
+How are blended classes defined?

-What are some typical ways to blend a course?
+What are some typical ways to ‘blend’ a course?

 Replace and/or augment traditional course materials with prepackaged learning materials, etextbooks with social annotations, and other open educational resources.

 Replace and/or augment traditional assignments with multimedia assignments (e.g., eportfolios, audio/video essays, blogs, etc.) and/or project-based, experiential, and/or gaming curriculum.

 Who is eligible to participate in the project?

 Preferences will be given to faculty (full time, part time, and adjunct) who teach high-enrollment, introductory undergraduate courses and/or high-demand graduate courses, and demonstrate basic technological competency or a learning posture toward it.